Subash/object-path/readme.md

-Read and manipulate objects with key paths
+Read and manipulate objects with key paths.

 ### Installation
 ```shell